 - To make the Discussion a graded item, check Enable Grading and adjust the grading preferences.

-- Use Individually Assign to only display the discussion to a specific member of a course or a grading group.
+- Use Individually Assign (Enterprise only) to only display the discussion to a specific member of a course or a grading group.

 - Add Learning Objectives to add a custom learning objective, common core, or state standard.
 Once you have aligned your material with learning objectives, use the Mastery tool to track your students' progress.